stephan7878/stephan7878.github.io/_posts/2023-05-03-getting-started-with-the-azure-resource-graph.markdown

 ### Conclusion

 As you can see, the Azure Resource Graph is a powerful way to query resources.
-With support many [common operators][learn-common-operators], [aggregate functions][use-aggregation-functions], [table joins][join-data-from-multiple-tables] and [geospatial visualizations][create-geospatial-visualizations] you can easily create powerful queries to gain insights and vizualize the results.
+With support for many [common operators][learn-common-operators], [aggregate functions][use-aggregation-functions], [table joins][join-data-from-multiple-tables] and [geospatial visualizations][create-geospatial-visualizations] you can easily create powerful queries to gain insights and vizualize the results.

 ### Useful links